 Answer: Savings in your NC 529 Plan account can be used at virtually any college in the country; however, the school must be an “eligible higher education institution,” and that is determined by whether or not the school is eligible to participate in the financial aid programs of the U.S. Department of Education.
-To find out if the schools your student is considering are eligible, visit https://fafsa.ed.gov/FAFSA/app/schoolSearch.
-The institution also must provide programs of study that award an associate’s, bachelor’s, graduate or professional degree or other postsecondary credential.
+To find out if the schools your student is considering are eligible, visit the FAFSA site.
+The institution also must provide programs of study that award an associate’s, bachelor’s, graduate or professional degree or another postsecondary credential.

 Certain vocational or foreign institutions may also be eligible institutions.